vuelidate/vuelidate/packages/docs/src/api/methods.md

 * **Usage:**

-  Triggers all validators if not triggered already.
+  Sets all properties as dirty, triggering all validators.
 Returns a Promise with a boolean, which resolves once all validators finish.

 ## $touch